oceanprotocol/docs/content/tutorials/connect-to-networks.md

 ---
 title: Connect to Ocean-Related Networks
-description: On connecting to Ethereum, Ropsten and Your Local Network.
+description: On connecting to Ethereum, Rinkeby and Your Local Network.
 ---

 ##Connect to Ethereum mainnet